The frustration

 everything.

-It only took one booster opened for nothing.
+It started with one booster opened for nothing.
 Then another.
 And another.
 At some point, you stop hoping.
 At some point, you decide to change the rules.

 The first generations.

 Hugo was born in 1998.
 The same year as Pikachu, somewhere.
 Pokémon cards arrived in France in 1999 — he was one year old.
-Yet, he grew up with them as if they had always been there.
-In school bags, under desks, in the tightly clasped hands of after-school trades.
+And yet, he grew up with them as if they had always been there.
+In backpacks, under desks, in tightly clenched fists during after-school trades.

 At that time, every card mattered.
 A Magikarp brought a smile.
 A Snorlax impressed.
 A Dragonite took your breath away.
-Commons didn't really exist — everything was looked at, held, carefully put away.
+Commons didn't really exist — everything was looked at, held, carefully stored.
 Opening a booster was a ceremony.
-You slowly tore it open.
+You tore it slowly.
 You looked at each card one by one.

-The emotion had no monetary value at that time.
-It didn't need it.
+Emotion had no euro value at that time.
+It didn't need any.

 A Charizard.